kirbyjudd/sql-challenge/README.md

 The table schema is located in the "SQL Files" folder and then in the "Table schemata" folder.
 I included two table schematas. the "My table schemata.sql" which is the table schema I created manually and the "QuickDBD table schemata export.sql" which is the table schema I exported form the QuickDBD ERD.
 I tested both schema and they succesfully created the tables in SQL.

 ## Data Analysis
-For the data anlaysis portion, I had to do 8 different queries that included:
+For the data anlaysis portion, I performed 8 different queries that included:

 - List the employee number, last name, first name, sex, and salary of each employee.
 - List the first name, last name, and hire date for the employees who were hired in 1986.